Zurich

 At Swiss Chuchi Restaurant they serve all things Swiss.
 An interesting thing I found was that there are several types of fondue, not only cheese one.

-Although I chose the classic cheese fondue, could be worth exploring the other ones also as they involve a form of live self cooking.
+Although we chose the classic cheese fondue, could be worth exploring the other ones also as they involve a form of live self cooking.
 Careful however, prices tend to be a bit on the higher end.
+We also shared a great version of mac and cheese with bacon on top – delicious!

 Another interesting thing with their food is that cheese and white sauces are predominant in their cuisine as well as cured meats.
 One such food was a stuffed cabbage sarma style food drenched in white cheese sauce.